-If you’re an aspiring video editor, you need a strong portfolio that demonstrates your abilities and the type of work you want to do.
+If you want to become a successful video editor, you need a strong portfolio that demonstrates your abilities and the type of work you want to do.
 Potential clients will look at your video editor portfolio to see if your skills and experience match their project’s needs.
-Creating an effective video editor portfolio is a matter of choosing your best work and showcasing it in a way that gets you noticed.
+Creating an effective portfolio is a matter of choosing your best work and showcasing it in a way that gets you noticed.

-To make a compelling portfolio that intrigues clients and lands you gigs, look at what other video editors do in their portfolios, pick your best editing work, and decide where you want to host your own portfolio.
+To make a compelling portfolio that intrigues clients and lands you gigs, look at what other video editors do in theirs, pick your best editing work, and decide where you want to host your own portfolio.

 - Zach Ellams: This Squarespace site is an excellent example of good design and a good reel.
 The homepage immediately shows you Ellams’ previous work displayed in a simple grid.
 The thumbnails are interesting and include a very brief description of the client and project, and his reel is on a separate page so it’s easy to locate.